One of the most common questions asked by limited company contractors is what level of salary they should pay themselves as directors.

 - Remember that the personal tax year runs from 6th April to the 5th April the following year.

 - What are the current income tax thresholds?
-For example, the personal allowance is £12,570 this tax year, so you won’t pay any income tax on a salary below this threshold.
+For example, the personal allowance is £12,570 this tax year.
+You don’t pay any income tax on a salary below this threshold.

 - What are the current Employees’ and Employers’ National Insurance thresholds?